-The Jet Fuel Pipeline ("Jet Fuel Pipeline") is an approximately 40 km pipeline that transports jet fuel from a Burnaby, British Columbia refinery and the Westridge Marine Terminal to the Vancouver International Airport with ultimate capacity of approximately 20 mbbls/d and includes operational storage tanks at the Vancouver International Airport.
+The Jet Fuel Pipeline ("Jet Fuel Pipeline") is an approximately 40 km pipeline that transports jet fuel from a Burnaby, British Columbia refinery and the Westridge Marine Terminal to the Vancouver International Airport and includes operational storage tanks at the Vancouver International Airport.
 On April 30, 2021, the Jet Fuel Pipeline was shutdown in order to address certain integrity issues.
-The work required to address these integrity issues is in progress in accordance with a return to service plan agreed with the applicable regulatory agencies.
-It is anticipated that the Jet Fuel Pipeline will be returned to service with a reduced capacity during the first half of 2022.
+The work required to address these integrity issues was completed in accordance with a return to service plan agreed to with the applicable regulatory agencies and the Jet Fuel Pipeline returned to service on June 30, 2022 with an operational capacity of 15 mbpd.